 This section describes how this may sometimes affect the operation of IDT.
-The description is not exhaustive, but indicates typical issues which may arise due to circumstance of IDT use.
+The description is not exhaustive but indicate typical issues which may arise due to circumstance of IDT use.

-7.1 RESTRICTIONS OF IDT BASIC MODE
+8.1 RESTRICTIONS OF IDT BASIC MODE

 When operating IDT in BASIC mode, some features are restricted.